Observation of hexagonal close-packed water ice at conditions in ice giant planetary interiors

-The first experimental evidence for the fcc phase was obtained via multi-shock compression \cite{millot_nanosecond_2019}.
-This phase, now designated as ice XVIII, is predicted to be superionic with hydrogen ions diffusing rapidly within the fcc oxygen lattice, resulting in very high ionic conductivity.
-The fcc superionic phase was confirmed and further investigated by x-ray diffraction (XRD) in the laser-heated diamond anvil cell (DAC) \cite{weck_evidence_2022,prakapenka_structure_2021}.
-Finally, the implementation of advanced sample geometries provided better constraints on its stability domain and enabled a detailed characterization of the superionic behavior, revealed through an X-ray signature showing anomalous thermal expansion with a crossover jump between two regimes \cite{forestier_x-ray_2025}.
+The first experimental evidence for the fcc phase was obtained via multi-shock compression \cite{millot_nanosecond_2019}, above 150 GPa and 1500 K. This phase, designated as ice XVIII, is conjectured to be superionic hence having a very high ionic conductivity \cite{millot_experimental_2018}.
+The stability of the fcc phase was confirmed and further investigated by synchrotron x-ray diffraction (XRD) in the laser-heated diamond anvil cell (DAC) \cite{weck_evidence_2022,prakapenka_structure_2021}.
+More recently, fcc ice was also observed by ultrafast x-ray heating of ice within the DAC at the European X-ray Free Electron Laser \cite{husband_phase_2024}.
+Finally, the implementation of advanced sample geometries in the DAC provided better constraints on the fcc stability field and enabled a characterization of its superionic behavior, revealed through an x-ray signature showing anomalous thermal expansion with a crossover between insulating and superionic regimes \cite{forestier_x-ray_2025}.
+Here, using the same sample geometry of an encapsulated ice sample within two cup-shaped boron-doped diamond (BDD) laser absorbers, we report the clear observation of a novel H$_2$O ice form adopting a hcp oxygen sublattice.

-Up to now, none of the other predicted compact structures has been experimentally observed.
-Here, we report the unambiguous observation of a novel H$_2$O ice form adopting a hcp oxygen sublattice, using synchrotron XRD of samples in the laser-heated DAC.
-In the range $\sim 100-200$ GPa, the hcp structure is observed in coexistence with fcc and arises from stacking disorder of the oxygen dense planes when lowering temperature.
-At the highest pressures reached, near $220$ GPa, the hcp phase is the only H$_2$O phase present in the high temperature diffraction pattern, indicating its likely thermodynamic stability over the fcc phase beyond $200$ GPa.

-Figure \ref{fig1}(a) shows a sketch of the sample geometry designed to probe the ice state under very high pressures and elevated temperatures.
-Membrane DACs equipped with beveled Boehler-type anvils and rhenium gaskets were used to compress ice samples.
-Within the DAC cavity, H$_2$O was confined between two cup-shaped boron-doped diamond (BDD) laser absorbers, forming a micro-oven.
-As demonstrated in our previous work \cite{forestier_x-ray_2025}, this setup enables efficient two-sided indirect laser heating (using 1070 nm YLF lasers) of the ice sample, minimizing temperature gradients thanks to the enclosing geometry and the high thermal conductivity of BDD \cite{weck_determination_2020}.
-Further technical details are given in the Materials and Methods section.

-The present results were obtained in two runs using different samples.
-In the first run, we obtained high-quality single crystals of fcc ice by heating the sample up to 2000~K at around 80~GPa.
-As the temperature was ramped down, diffraction images were collected to investigate the thermal evolution of the fcc single-crystal-like peaks.
-As shown in Fig. \ref{fig1} b, below approximately 1400~K, these diffraction peaks became noticeably deformed, and a weak diffuse intensity developed, connecting the 200 and 111 fcc peaks.

-Upon further cooling, well-defined diffraction peaks appeared along the diffuse streaks, which can be unambiguously indexed by a hcp lattice.
-This evolution indicates a progressive splitting of the 111 fcc reflection into the 100, 002, and 101 hcp reflections.
-At 1086 K, the transformation remains incomplete, with the coexistence of fcc, hcp, and bcc domains.